 A designated data protection officer assists the group CEO in meeting requirements as to treatment of personal data.
 The data protection officer also prepares an annual report directly to the board of directors of SpareBank 1 SMN.
 The report covers the areas on which the data protection officer has focused, the observations made and risk areas to be included in the further work on personal data protection.

-The entire financial industry faces challenges in connection with open business models, which offer greater possibilities to offer new services.
-In 2020 SpareBank 1 SMN noted an increase in instances of malicious players ‘phishing’ in particular for card and electronic customer identification details (BankID) in order to misuse them for their own gain.
-Security architecture and solutions tailored to new threats have high priority.
+In 2021 SpareBank 1 SMN, like the financial industry in general, noted an increase in malicious attacks on our infrastructure and services.
+The group also continues to experience instances of malicious players ‘phishing’ in particular for card and electronic customer identification details (BankID) in order to misuse them for their own gain.
+Security architecture and new security solutions geared to new threats have high priority.
 SpareBank 1 SMN accordingly participates in SpareBank 1-alliansen’s work on security strategy.

-SpareBank 1-alliansen’s ‘policy for security’ is the basic governing document for all information processing.
+SpareBank 1-alliansen’s information security policy is the basic governing document for all information processing.
 The group operates a policy for the outsourcing of IT services as well as a joint security strategy for the entire alliance.
-Important decisions, such as outsourcing, are also considered by the board of directors.
-Continual monitoring of the bank’s systems is delivered by the department for operative information security at SpareBank 1-alliansen.
+Outsourcing of critical or important services is considered by the board of directors and reported to Finanstilsynet (Norway’s Financial Supervisory Authority).
+Continual monitoring of the bank’s systems is delivered by the department for operative information security in SpareBank 1-alliansen.

-Regulations on the use of information and communication technology (ICT) guide the work on information security, and SpareBank 1 SMN is regularly audited by both the internal and external audit functions under these regulations.
+Regulations on the use of information and communication technology (ICT) guide the work on information security, and SpareBank 1 SMN is regularly audited by the internal and external audit functions alike under those regulations.

-Responsibility for data and cyber security rests with the IT and security department at SpareBank 1 SMN.
-The department comprises 18 employees and one hired-in FTE.
-With formal responsibility for the data and cyber security area, the department also largely performs the operative assignments.
-Parts of these assignments are outsourced to partners and suppliers.
-The department’s own employees control access to systems and data, and are responsible for basic server security and correct access level for employees, software to protect systems and services against unauthorised access, and backups of locally stored data.
+Responsibility for data and cyber security rests with the IT and Security Department at SpareBank 1 SMN.
+The department comprises 19 FTEs.
+With formal responsibility for the data and cyber security area, the department also largely performs the operative tasks.
+Parts of these tasks are outsourced to partners and suppliers.
+The department’s own employees control access to systems and data and are responsible for basic server security and correct access level for employees, software to protect systems and services against unauthorised access and for backup of locally stored data.

 In addition, the department cooperates closely with SpareBank 1 Utvikling as executing partner in a number of areas, including cyber security and round-the-clock security monitoring and incident reporting.
 TietoEvry delivers a shared, basic client-server platform to SpareBank 1-alliansen.
 This ensures that recent versions of operative systems are in use and that the systems are supported by security updates at least once a month.